magentabusiness/magentabusiness.github.io/use-cases/tank-level-monitoring.md

                 <img src="/images/microservices-icon.svg">
                 <div>
                     <a class="title" href="/docs/reference/msa/">Scalability and high availability</a>
-                    <p>ThingsBoard supports high-availability deployments on cloud and on-premises data centers using K8S or bare-metal deployments.
+                    <p>IoT Hub supports high-availability deployments on cloud and on-premises data centers using K8S or bare-metal deployments.
                         Platform components are horizontally scalable.
-ThingsBoard has production deployments supporting more then 18 000 vehicles and 500 000 devices connected.</p>
+IoT Hub has production deployments supporting more then 18 000 vehicles and 500 000 devices connected.</p>
                 </div>
             </div>
         </div>